p-sto/presentations/python_under_the_hood_2020_v2.md

 hash(1) == hash(1.0)
 ```

-But if hash is just a unique number, then...
+But if hash is just a unique number and we can override default behaviour, then...

 ### dicts can be hashable!